navyanshmahla/Ray-Tracer/README.md

 # A simple Ray Tracer

 This is a simple ray tracer that I built after learning ray tracing from <a href="https://raytracing.github.io/">this</a> excellent resource!
+I'v also used SDL2 in order to represent the images in a window, quite a hassle to view ppm files directly in mac.

 The ray tracer has functionalities like anti-aliasing, diffuse material reflection, etc.